ryurko/nflscrapR-data/README.md

 # nflscrapR Data Files

 Within the data folder are 3 folders containing .csv files to download.
+To download a download, click on it then right click on the Download button to save the file.

 # Season Play-by-play